moingshaikh/repoclarity/README.md

 ## Why local-first matters

 - no API costs
 - no rate limits
 - works offline
 - safe for private codebases

 ---

 ## How it works

 - scans key files in the repo
 - builds a constrained context
 - sends it to a local LLM (via Ollama)
 - returns structured output

+When given a GitHub URL, RepoClarity clones the repo to a temporary directory, analyzes it, and deletes it automatically.
+Use `--keep` to retain the clone.

 ---

 ## Requirements

 - Python 3.12+
 - Ollama installed
+- Git installed (required for GitHub URL support)
+- Model:
 ```bash
 ollama pull qwen2.5-coder
 ```